zackchase/mxnet-the-straight-dope/cheatsheets/pytorch_gluon.md

 ### HybridBlock can be hybridized, and allows partial-shape info

 HybridBlock supports forwarding with both Symbol and NDArray.
 After hybridized, HybridBlock will create a symbolic graph representing the forward computation and cache it.
+Most of the built-in blocks (Dense, Conv2D, MaxPool2D, BatchNorm, etc.) are HybridBlocks.

 Instead of explicitly declaring the number of inputs to a layer, we can simply state the number of outputs.
 The shape will be inferred on the fly once the network is provided with some input.